RoySegall/gatsby_orchestrator/README.md

 * Gatsby Revisions - provide a way to maintain a list of revision thus having backup and rolling back content creation.

-* Gatsby deploy - *TBD* - Allows you to deploy your current GatsbyJS to various static site hosting solutions.
+* Gatsby deploy - Allows you to trigger the `deploy` command.
+Best fit for a self hosted gatsby.